- Master's Degree Programs

 Q: How many students are admitted to the Applied Master’s program each year?

-A: Both the number of applicants and the size of the entering class have increased substantially over the past few years.
-On average we receive about 475 applications per year and make about 100 offers of admissions, of which about half were accepted.
+A: Both the number of applicants and the size of the entering class have increased over the past few years.
+In recent years we made well over 100 offers of admissions and around 70 students came to our program each year.

 Q: What is the proportion of international students in the Applied Master’s program?